Hendrix-CS/csci151/index.md

 * **Memory Manipulation**: For these assessments, you will study a memory management puzzle.
 Prior to your office hours visit, you are welcome to experiment with the code in the puzzle.
 During the visit, you will give an answer to the puzzle along with an explanation as to why the answer is correct.
+* **Analysis**: For these assessments, you will mathematically analyze a function.
+Prior to your office hours visit, practice the example so that you are comfortable demonstrating the requested properties.
+During the visit, you will be given a new example to analyze for the instructor.
 * **Data Structure Demonstration**: For these assessments, you will demonstrate the operation of a data structure using the [CS2 Mulch Manipulatives](https://mgoadric.github.io/cs2mulch/).
 To prepare for your demonstration, review Java programs you write in lab in which you built the data structure.
 Also review the appropriate